KMartin0013/Slepian_ocean_add-on/README.md

 [m_map](https://www.eoas.ubc.ca/~rich/map.html)

 ## Citation Information:
-Please cite our work and the foundational work by <a href="https://polarice.geo.arizona.edu/">C. Harig</a> &amp; <a href="http://www.frederik.net">F. J. Simons</a> as appropriate if you find this package useful.
+Please cite our work and the foundational work by C. Harig and F. J. Simons as appropriate if you find this package useful.

 Harig, Christopher and Frederik J. Simons.
 Mapping Greeenland's mass loss in space and time.